fydp-2024-55/fydp-2024.55/blockchain/README.md

 2. Run the test suites: `brownie test`
 3. To test out individual functions defined in the smart contract, use the Brownie console: `brownie console`

-## Interacting with the Contract Manually
+## Deploying the Smart Contract

+### Deploy the Contract to Development Network

+1. Deploy the contract to the development network: `brownie run deploy`

+### Deploy the Contract to Sepolia Network

+1. Deploy the contract to the Sepolia network: `brownie run deploy --network sepolia`

-### Compile the Contract
+### Deploying the Contract Manually

 1. Generate the smart contract bytecode: `vyper Tokens.vy`
 2. Generate the smart contract ABI: `vyper -f abi Tokens.vy`

-### Deploy the Contract

-1. Go to https://www.myetherwallet.com/wallet/deploy > `Contract` > `Interact with Contract`
+3. Go to https://www.myetherwallet.com/wallet/deploy > `Contract` > `Interact with Contract`
-2. Select the `Sepolia Testnet` network
+4. Select the `Sepolia Testnet` network
-3. Paste the smart contract `Bytecode` and `ABI` that were generated when compiling the contracts into the appropriate fields, and provide a `Contract name`
+5. Paste the smart contract `Bytecode` and `ABI` that were generated when compiling the contracts into the appropriate fields, and provide a `Contract name`
-4. `Sign transaction`
+6. `Sign transaction`